-The annual spring dance concert features GWC students and invited guests.
+The annual dance concert features GWC students and invited guests.
 There are additional performances and master classes offered in the GWC studio dance theater.

-An extensive schedule of on-campus and off-campus performance is arranged each year by the Chamber Choir, Early Music Ensemble, Symphonic Band, and Jazz Ensembles.
-Community groups desiring to book one of these groups are urged to do so several months in advance through the music office.
+An extensive schedule of on-campus and off-campus performances is arranged each year by the Chamber Choir, Early Music Ensemble, Symphonic Band, and Jazz Ensembles.